Aortic stenosis is the most common type of heart valve disease in the elderly.1

-Epidemiological studies have determined that more than one in eight people aged 75 and older have moderate or severe aortic stenosis (AS).1 A study observed that many symptomatic patients with severe AS are not referred to a heart team for valve replacement evaluation.2 Surgical aortic valve replacement (SAVR) is the gold standard for treatment of severe AS and transcatheter aortic valve implantation (TAVI) offers a new treatment option for patients considered high risk for surgery.
+Epidemiological studies have determined that more than one in eight people aged 75 and older have aortic stenosis (AS).2 A study observed that many symptomatic patients with severe AS are not referred to a heart team for valve replacement evaluation.3

 “Valvular heart diseases represent an underappreciated yet serious and growing public health problem that should be addressed.”